-Made In and Misen are probably the best known direct-to-consumer (abbreviated "DTC" or "D2C") cookware brands on the market today.
-By cutting out the middleman (retail), they offer high quality products at lower prices than some comparable brands such as All-Clad.
+Made In and Misen are popular direct-to-consumer (abbreviated "DTC" or "D2C") cookware brands.
+By cutting out the retail middleman, they offer high quality products at lower prices than some comparable brands such as All-Clad.

 Note: Both companies make several other cookware and kitchen products, but we look only at their clad stainless steel cookware in this review.